Map all locationsAll Marathons & Running Races

 April 23 – 25View More

 The Penn Relay Carnival is now in its 121st year and is the world’s first and most widely recognized relay meet.
-The event draws crowds of 100,000 as spectators know they’ll see the world’s top track athletes compete and begin Olympic careers.
+More than 100,000 spectators attend the annual racing event to see the world’s top track athletes compete at Franklin Field.